hunterjackson/docs/source/rethink.rst

     INSERT INTO tableB SELECT x AS a, y AS b and z AS c FROM topicB

     #Upsert mode, select all fields from topicC, auto create tableC and auto evolve, use field1 as the primary key
-    UPSERT INTO tableC SELECT * FROM topicC AUTOCREATE field1
+    UPSERT INTO tableC SELECT * FROM topicC AUTOCREATE PK field1

 Write Modes
 ~~~~~~~~~~~